aju22/DocumentGPT/README.md

 You can try out the chatbot by visiting the deployed app on Streamlit Cloud:
 [Deployed App](https://aju22-documentgpt-app-zxpzom.streamlit.app/)

-*Note: Some features will not work on certain browsers like Chrome.*
+*Note: Unfortunately PDF Display only works on certain browsers like Safari, Firefox :(.*

 ## Contributing